CSS Flexbox vs Grid: When to Use Which

 "header header header"

-"sidebar content aside"
+"sidebar content content"

 "footer footer footer";

-grid-template-columns: 200px 1fr 200px;
+grid-template-columns: 200px 1fr 1fr;

 grid-template-rows: auto 1fr auto;